ssalvaterra/LIB-201/network-analysis.md

 | How connected is this network? | Did everyone write letters to each other, or just some people? |
 | What are the distinct groups? | Who wrote to each other most often? |

+## Objectives:
+* Understand how network analyses help answer research questions with quantitative and visual components.
+* Identify parts of a network
+* Analyze relational data using different modes of centrality to determine the influence of individual nodes within the network
+* Clean and model data according to a specific question
+* Use Palladio to customize and interrogate the network
+* Explain the existing relationships in the network

 ## Lessons:
 1. [Network Analysis Terms](#1-network-analysis-terms)
 2. [Analyzing Relational Data](#2-analyzing-relational-data)